Croydon: Early history

-The Parish Church (now Croydon Minster) is a Perpendicular-style church, which was remodelled in 1849 but destroyed in a great fire in 1867, after which only the tower, south porch, and outer walls remained.
+The parish church (now Croydon Minster) is a Perpendicular-style church, remodelled in the 1850s but destroyed in a great fire in 1867, after which only the tower, south porch, and outer walls remained.
 A new church was designed by Sir George Gilbert Scott, one of the greatest architects of the Victorian age, and opened in 1870.
-His design loosely followed the previous layout, with knapped flint facing and many of the original features, including several tombs.
-Croydon Parish Church is the burial place of six Archbishops of Canterbury: John Whitgift, Edmund Grindal, Gilbert Sheldon, William Wake, John Potter and Thomas Herring.
+His design loosely followed the previous layout, with knapped flint facing and retaining many of the original features, including several tombs.
+The church is the burial place of six Archbishops of Canterbury: John Whitgift, Edmund Grindal, Gilbert Sheldon, William Wake, John Potter and Thomas Herring.
 Historically part of the Diocese of Canterbury, Croydon is now in the Diocese of Southwark.
 In addition to the suffragan Bishop of Croydon, the Vicar of Croydon is a preferment.

 Addington Palace is a Palladian-style mansion between Addington Village and Shirley, in the London Borough of Croydon.
 Six archbishops lived there between 1807 and 1898, when it was sold.
 Between 1953 and 1996 it was the home of the Royal School of Church Music.
 It is now a conference and banqueting venue.

+Croydon was home to the Addiscombe Military Seminary (1809–1861), at which young officers were trained for the army of the East India Company.

 Croydon was a leisure destination in the mid 19th century.
 In 1831, one of England's most prominent architects, Decimus Burton, designed a spa and pleasure gardens below Beulah Hill and off what is now Spa Hill in a bowl of land on the south-facing side of the hill around a spring of chalybeate water.
 Burton was responsible for the Beulah Spa Hotel (demolished around 1935) and the layout of the grounds.
 Its official title was The Royal Beulah Spa and Gardens.
 It became a popular society venue attracting crowds to its fêtes.
-One widely publicised event was a "Grand Scottish Fete" on 16 September 1834 "with a tightrope performance by Pablo Fanque, the black circus performer who would later dominate the Victorian circus and achieve immortality in The Beatles song, Being for the Benefit of Mr. Kite!"
+One widely publicised event was a "Grand Scottish Fete" on 16 September 1834 "with a tightrope performance by Pablo Fanque, the black circus performer who would later dominate the Victorian circus and achieve immortality in the Beatles song, Being for the Benefit of Mr. Kite!"
 The spa closed in 1856 soon after the opening nearby of the Crystal Palace which had been rebuilt on Sydenham Hill in 1854, following its success at the Great Exhibition in Hyde Park.